 As a meditation teacher and lifelong musician, I love meditations that use sound [for instance, meditating on a singing bowl].

-I have witnessed firsthand how sound healing can cure people.
-Yes, these methods truly ca heal you.
+I have witnessed firsthand how sound healing instruments can cure people.
+Yes, these methods truly can heal you.
 There is even scientific research that shows that you can use sound healing for cancer .

 Sound meditations are among the best meditations for healing.